spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

 - You will need an active OneLogin subscription and administrator-level permissions.
 If you're using this for testing purposes, OneLogin provides a [developer subscription](https://developers.onelogin.com/).

-- If you would like to use the same OneLogin application for OIDC-based SSO into your Kubernetes cluster, you will need to install [kubelogin](https://github.com/int128/kubelogin) on your local workstation to handle the retrieval of access tokens for your cluster.
+- If you would like to use the same OneLogin application for OIDC-based SSO in your Kubernetes cluster, you will need to install [kubelogin](https://github.com/int128/kubelogin) on your local workstation to handle the retrieval of access tokens for your cluster.

 # Setup